The Tag class turned out to be something of a beast, partly because

 to store them as a proof of concept, but it shared a lot of the concerns that I

-had that led to the creation of AttributesDict
+had that led to the creation of AttributesDict: The underlying list

 was mutable and unconstrained, so it would be possible to directly insert a member